isomerpages/scamshield/_setup-guide/Setup ScamShield Android.md

 You can also download ScamShield by scanning this QR code:
 <img src="/images/scamshield-android.png" style="width:40%">
 ** Do not download ScamShield outside the official Play Store

-#### Enable Call Blocking
+#### Enable Access

-* Set up the ScamShield app by providing the following permissions:
+Provide the following permissions:

 * Set ScamShield as the default caller ID & spam app
 * Allow access to your contacts
 * Allow access to make and manage phone calls
 * Allow access to send and view SMS messages
+** Take note that all permissions have to be selected, otherwise the app will not run properly.

 <img src="/images/Untitled%20presentation.svg" style="width:100%">

 #### Enable Notifications

-* Send a test notification to your phone
+Send a test notification to your phone

 <img src="/images/test%20notifications.png" style="width:30%">